 6. Carb smartCarbs are the x-factor for everyone.
 They aren't essential but they definitely play a critical role.
 Depending on your body fat levels you can manage carbs in a few simple ways:

 - If you're over-fat, you're going to have to limit carbs to 20% or less of your total daily intake.

 - If you're trying to maintain weight (and you're currently at a healthy body fat level), carbs can be in the 25-35% range.

 - If you're trying to pack on some muscle (and you're already lean) you'll be able to source 35-50% of your total daily intake from carbs.

 Wrapping UpThese strategies serve as pillars that will never go out of style.
 Work through each of them to develop your own diet.

 Think of it this way:

 Similarly, the guidelines we just went over set the stage for you to play the game how you want.
 Within these parameters, you get to choose how you diet.
-This give you the power.
+This gives you power.
 And thus, the strength to stick with a diet you can live with.